Academic Planning Guide

 -

-Spanish Language Arts (9-12 grades, 3-4 credits Depending on what IB class they take Junior/Senior year)
+Spanish Language Arts (9-12 grades, 4 credits depending on what IB class they take Junior/Senior year) (Required)

 -